yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data.md

 If you are using YBA version 2.16 or later to manage universes with YugabyteDB version 2.16 or later, you can additionally create [incremental backups](#create-incremental-backups) and [configure backup performance parameters](#configure-backup-performance-parameters).

-For information on how to schedule backups for a later time or as a recurring task, see [Schedule universe data backups](../schedule-data-backups/).
+For information on how to schedule backups for a later time or as a recurring task, see [Schedule universe backups](../schedule-data-backups/).

 Note that non-transactional backups are not supported.